RahulVarma994/visualization-of-ipl-data/README.md

 # visualization-of-ipl-data
-using ipl data i have done interative dashboard.
+using ipl data and i have done eda and also created interative dashboard.